gotonode/creatures/README.md

 ## Case & functionality

 When the app is launched, it presents the user with all available commands.
 The user chooses a command by typing it in and pressing [RETURN].
-The commands are single-character, such as 1 or A. For letters, it doesn't matter if the user types it in lowercase or uppercase, the app changes them all to uppercase.
+The commands are single-character, such as '1' or 'A'.
+For letters, it doesn't matter if the user types it in lowercase or uppercase, the app changes them all to uppercase.

 The user can now choose to add a Pokémon, "Pikachu".
 Choosing option 'A' to add it, the system asks for the new Pokémon's information.
-First, the user enters its ID (in this case, 25) and the system verifies that it is a positive integer.
-After that, the Pokémon's name is given ("Pikachu"), then its main type ("eletric") and a secondary type (this is optional).
+First, the user enters its ID and the system verifies that it is a positive integer.
+After that, the Pokémon's name is given ("Pikachu"), then its main type ("Electric") and a secondary type (this is optional).
 Finally, the user indicates via a 'Y' or 'N' if he/she has caught that Pokémon (in whatever game this app is used for, be it Pokémon Red/Blue for the GameBoy or Pokémon GO for Android, as an example).
-This user has not yet caught Pikachu.
+This user has not yet caught "Pikachu".

 To view a list of all the Pokémon in the database, the user can choose from four different ordering options.
 An existing Pokémon can also be removed.
 And once a Pokémon has been caught, or returned to the wild, it's caught-status can be changed via the 'E' command.
 A Pokémon who is to be removed/edited must be indicated by either its ID or name.
 It doesn't matter if the search term is all in lowercase; this app will find the Pokémon nonetheless.